-A copy of the Audit Committee s charter is available on our website at www.uct.com/investors/ corporate_governance.htm.
+A copy of the Audit Committee s charter is available on our website at http://uct.com/investors/corporate-governance/.

 The current members of the Audit Committee are John Chenault (chair), Susan H. Billat and David T. ibnAle.
+On the recommendation of the Nominating and Corporate Governance Committee of our Board of Directors, our Board of Directors expects that our Audit Committee will consist of Ms. Scherer (chair), Mr. Chenault and Mr. ibnAle following the 2015 Annual Meeting of Stockholders.
 Our Board of Directors has determined that each member of the committee satisfies both the SEC s additional independence requirement for members of audit committees and the other requirements of NASDAQ for members of audit committees.
 The Board of Directors has also concluded that each member of the Audit Committee qualifies as an audit committee financial expert as defined by SEC rules and has the financial sophistication required by NASDAQ.
-The Audit Committee met four times in 2013.
+The Audit Committee met five times in 2014.